danchoys-d2f/ios-project-culture/Categories/Architecture.md

 #### Flow

 View layer is what our users will actually see, so making it good is critical for every mobile application.
-A comprehensive overview of different approaches of organizing the data flows is out of scope of this page, so we will cover only the recommended one.
+A comprehensive overview of different approaches of organizing the data flows is out of scope for this page, so we will cover only the recommended one.

 ![Flow](../Images/flow.png)